Low Back Pain

 Sacroiliac Joint Pain

 The sacroiliac joint is a large joint that can be found in the region of the buttocks and connects the pelvis to the sacrum.
 It can be aggravated from trauma from falls, altered gait, or even naturally over time through wear and tear and inflammation.
-It’s also very common for patients to suffer from sacroiliac joint pain alongside a low back issue but thankfully; there are many methods of treatment available: diagnostic injections, corticosteroid injections for acute inflammation, and stem cell/growth factor/protein-rich plasma (PrP) injections for regenerative changes.
+It’s also very common for patients to suffer from sacroiliac joint pain alongside a low back issue but thankfully; there are many methods of treatment available: diagnostic injections, corticosteroid injections for acute inflammation, and Regenerative Medicine Therapy/growth factor/protein-rich plasma (PrP) injections for regenerative changes.

 Degenerative Disc Disease